 The sophisticated engineering of the kangaroo muscle and bone structure only works when the weight is lower than the force the kangaroo can absorb and push through its muscles.

 There are stories of giant kangaroos in the ancient past, but it appears that they walked around slowly rather than bounding along quickly.
 It appears that they were optimized to forage more effectively before Australia became so arid, rather than to move great distances at speed.

-And there may be a reason why giant slow moving kangaroos that were delicious to eat became extinct.
+And there may be a reason why giant slow-moving kangaroos that were delicious to eat became extinct.

 I am honestly not sure whether there is a similar limit to how big an agile team can be.
-But in my final article in this series, I will ponder a theory that scaling agile often fails because people think it is something that it is not.
+But in my final article in this series, I will ponder a theory that scaling agile often fail because people think it is something that it is not.

-You cannot just keep doing what you are doing and rename everything agile, but nor can you simply take a framework that makes all the agile practices giant and hope to move at the same speed, with the same energy conservation that you had with small empowered teams.
+You cannot just keep doing what you are doing and rename everything agile, but nor can you simply take a framework that makes all the agile practices giant and hopes to move at the same speed, with the same energy conservation that you had with small empowered teams.

 Posted by James King

 Copyright © James King